nourgaser/nourgaser/README.md

 <h3 align="center">A software engineer with a strong passion for game design, and a professional background in web development.</h3>

 - 🧑‍💻 Currently working as a general software engineer, with varying responsibilities including (but not limited to): full-stack development, containerization & CI/CD, cloud, network, and system administration, planning and leading small-to-medium-scale projects.
+- 🎓Teaching assistant and master's student at the German International University (GIU).
 - 🎮🎭🎨 Looking to delve into the world of game development, art, and production soon.
 - 🎲 Ask me about my risk-management, turn-based, card game.